robenkleene/design-references/after-effects/after-effects-graph-editor.md

 ## Tips

+- You can select multiple properties (by `⇧`-clicking) and see their graphs in the Graph Editor simultaneously.
 - You can adjust a bunch of points at once by selecting them and then dragging the Bézier handles, all the points will be adjust simultaneously.
 - It's easy to just cut a point and paste it where the playhead is.
 - Click the `Fit all graphs to view` button below the `Graph Editor` to fit the graph to the view.